AlexanderEggers/archtree/README.md

 Status
 ------
-Version 1.0.0 is still in development.
+Version 1.0.0 is currently under development in the develop branch.

 Comments/bugs/questions/pull requests are always welcome!